MESGJanie/documentation/start-here/quick-start-guide.md

 # Quick Start Guide

-This guide will show you steps-by-step how to create an application that sends a Discord invitation email when a webhook is called.
+This is a step-by-step guide to create an application that sends a Discord invitation email when a webhook is called.

 ## 1. Installation